Tracer-Cloud/tracer-test-pipelines-bioinformatics/README.md

 Follow the instructions on https://sandbox.tracer.cloud/ to get started.

+## Pipelines

+Below is a list of pipelines available for a quickstart setup in the [pipelines](./pipelines/) directory.

 ### Install Tracer

 Before running any pipeline, you need to install Tracer into your operating system.
 This is a one-time installation.